top of page

 WHO ARE OUR USERS?

-To help define our case study, we asked the following question: How might we design an app that trains fitness enthusiasts of all experiences, track progress and nutrition, and connects with other “Athleets” in the community?
+We defined our case study by asking: How might we design an app that trains fitness enthusiasts, tracks progress and nutrition, and connects 'Athleets' in the community?

 We categorized users into two primary types: